quintype/malibu/tutorial/cdn-caching.md

 - For now, we have support for `Cloudflare`, `Fastly`, and `Akamai`.
 - The default CDN provider is set as `Cloudflare`.
+- `Fastly` will be used as a backup CDN if `Cloudflare` goes down.
 - Contact Quintype before switching the CDN.
 Once this is done follow the next steps.
-- Update your CDN provider in black knight, publisher.yml file
+- Update your CDN provider in black knight, publisher.yml file.

   Eg:
   ```javascript